whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

 * [GitHub URL](https://github.com/rossedfort/night_writer)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/night_writer.markdown)

 For this project, I created a program that turned a message into braille, and braille back into a message.
-The finished product used File IO and ran from the Terminal I was evaluated by Jeff with the following results:
+The finished product used File IO and ran from the Terminal.
+I was evaluated by Jeff with the following results:

 * Notes: No tests setup, Ruby is well written, Avoid using instance methods when possible.
   More micromachines and small methods